-Encapsulation efficiency measures the percentage of nanoparticles that succesfully encapsulate drugs.
+Encapsulation efficiency measures the percentage of nanoparticles that successfully encapsulate drugs.
 This is a critical analysis in the design of drug delivery systems and drug release studies.
 Encapsulation efficiency of the drug can be influenced by properties of both the carrier and the encapsulated drugs themselves.
 The encapsulation efficiency can be affected by hydrophilicity, aqueous volume, membrane rigidity, surface area and preparation methods.

 Our experts visualize drug encapsulation using cryo-TEM.